An Interview with Outrigger Resorts Bitsy Kelley

 Bitsy indicated that the success of the Kelly family has been that they have figured out how to work together.
 She said, “there is the family business and then there is the business of the family.”
-Open communication and transparency has allowed her family and the Outrigger family business to thrive for three generations with eyes to the fourth.
+Open communication and transparency have allowed her family and the Outrigger family business to thrive for three generations with eyes to the fourth.

 It feels like this earnest sincerity is an underlying current that flows underneath the Outrigger brand.
 The culture is centered around Ke ‘Ano Wa'a which is the combination of HOST + GUEST + PLACE and their single-handed focus is to integrate and celebrate the local culture wherever their properties exist.

-And sometimes where is doesn’t.
+And sometimes where it doesn’t.

-There is a symbiosis that exists between host, visitor and place that allows culture to thrive.
+There is a symbiosis that exists between host, visitor, and place that allows culture to thrive.
 And that is where the Outrigger likes to be.